LouisDISPA/dj-store/README.md

 This project is made of two parts:

 * A backend server written in Rust
-* A frontend written written in Svelte
+* A frontend client written in Svelte

 ### Prerequisites